 “Bosnia and Herzegovina is struggling to keep its European path by signing treaties such as Aarhus Convention.
-Even though it is rather well transposed into national legislation, its practical realization is way too poor,” says Samir Lemes, president of Eko Forum Zenica and states: “Our report shows that our citizens have to fight bureaucratic obstacles, because division of responsibilities is unclear and civil servants often lack information, capacity and knowledge.
-Space for improvement is enormous.”
+Even though it is rather well transposed into national legislation, its practical realization is way too poor,” says Samir Lemes, president of Eko Forum Zenica.
+He states: “Our report shows that our citizens have to fight bureaucratic obstacles because the division of responsibilities is unclear.
+Civil servants often lack information, capacity, and knowledge.
+The space for improvement is enormous.”

-Faced with shortage of information, authors of the report Environmental Democracy: Limping Along carried out a research among state authorities and NGOs.
-It revealed that up to 30 % of the institutions do not respect the Free Information Act.
-Majority of requested authorities were able to provide so little information that is unclear how they can even work.
-No websites exists to integrate information on environment and current decision-making procedures.
+Faced with shortage of information, authors of the report Environmental Democracy: Limping Along carried out a research study among state authorities and NGOs.
+It revealed that up to 30% of the institutions do not respect the Free Information Act.
+The majority of requested authorities were able to provide so little information that is unclear how they can even work.
+No websites exist to integrate information on environment and current decision-making procedures.
 Because of this, people are informed too late to be able to affect important strategies or projects.

 Failure to effectively inform the citizens severely limits public participation in decision-making.
 Although civil servants routinely violate the law, Bosnians almost never defend their rights for justice in court.
-Lawsuits are extremely rare due to poor education on persons’ rights and high costs of producing admissible evidence.
+Lawsuits are extremely rare due to poor education regarding personal rights and the high costs of producing admissible evidence.

 Bosnia and Herzegovina employs 184 thousand people in administrative and political institutions (4 % of population) – which costs 3.1 billion euro annually (23 percent of GDP).
-For example, there are 170 ministries in the country with the most complicated structure in Europe.
+For example, there are 170 ministries in the country, so the country has the most complicated structure in Europe.

-“For development of countries such as Bosnia and Herzegovina is crucial to have critical reviews on its legislation and actions.
-New report represents such a review.
+“For development of countries such as Bosnia and Herzegovina, it is crucial to have critical reviews on its legislation and actions.
+The new report represents such a review.
 I believe that Bosnian officials will recognize people and NGOs dealing with environmental protection as equal partners in decision-making.
-Basic human right to life includes the right to live in a healthy environment,” explains Mirna Delalic, independent lawyer.
+The basic human right to life includes the right to live in a healthy environment,” explains Mirna Delalic, independent lawyer.

 However, the state of environmental democracy in Bosnia and Herzegovina is not fully desperate.
-The report prepared by NGOs covers five successful campaigns of the civil society proving that the people have the power regardless the sorry state of their country.
-Thanks to combination of the public pressure and legal instruments, 50 thousand citizens of Lukavac are no longer plagued by black dust from local soda factory and Bosnian rivers survived concreting because of hydropower plants.
-Even unsuccessful fight of thousands people for a park in Banja Luka sparked a collective movement aimed at broader structural issues.
+The report prepared by NGOs covers five successful campaigns of the civil society proving that the people have the power regardless of the sorry state of their country.
+Thanks to combination of the public pressure and legal instruments, 50 thousand citizens of Lukavac are no longer plagued by black dust from the local soda factory, and Bosnian rivers survived concreting because from hydropower plants.
+Even the unsuccessful fight of thousands people for a park in Banja Luka sparked a collective movement aimed at broader structural issues.

 3/ Some of the main findings of the report: